 You can now pay the cost of citizenship with a credit card.

-You may use Visa, MasterCard, American Express and Discover.
+You may use Visa, MasterCard, American Express or Discover to pay the USCIS fee.
 You may also use gift cards with Visa, MasterCard, American Express and Discover logos.

 Low income families can file a fee waiver.

 Because some applicants cannot afford to pay the filing fees, USCIS established a fee waiver process for the citizenship application.
 USCIS will approve a fee waiver if you clearly demonstrate that you are unable to pay the filing fees.
 Even if your financial difficulties are temporary — such as a COVID-related furlough — you may qualify for a fee waiver.

 USCIS will provide a fee waiver for Form N-400, Application for Naturalization, if you provide documentation showing that you qualify based upon one of the following criteria: